Home Insights Search & Content

 Is E-E-A-T a direct Google ranking factor?

-No. E-E-A-T is a quality framework used by Google’s human quality raters — approximately 16,000 worldwide — whose assessments inform algorithm training rather than directly altering live rankings.
-Google’s own guidelines confirm this distinction.
+No. E-E-A-T is a quality framework used by Google’s human quality raters approximately 16,000 worldwide whose assessments inform algorithm training rather than directly altering live rankings.
+For businesses wondering what is EEAT, Google’s own guidelines confirm this distinction.
 Improving E-E-A-T improves the signals that Google’s systems are designed to reward, but the relationship is indirect.

 What is YMYL and why does it matter for E-E-A-T?